Georgia profile - Timeline

 1879 - History's best-known Georgian, future Soviet leader Iosif Dzhugashvili (Joseph Stalin), is born in the town of Gori.

-1921 - Red Army invades.
-Georgia declared a Soviet Socialist Republic.
+1921 - Red Army invades, Georgia absorbed into emerging Soviet Union.

 1956 March - Protests against Soviet leader Nikita Krushchev's de-Stalinisation policy turn violent and prompt calls for secession from the USSR; they are brutally crushed by Soviet forces.